natasharw/container-from-scratch-golang/README.md

 ## What is happening?

 * A container with its own namespaces for hostname, process ids and mounts is set up by `syscall.CLONE_NEWUTS`, `syscall.CLONE_NEWPID` and `syscall.CLONE_NEWNS`
-* `syscall.Sethostname` sets a different hostname for the container
+* `syscall.Sethostname()` sets a different hostname for the container
 * The container points towards a new root file system (whatever you decided to base it on) through `syscall.Chroot()` and `syscall.Chdir()`
-* A new `proc/` folder is mounted with `syscall.Mount()`, allowing process ids to be isolated from those of the host operating system
+* A new `proc/` folder is mounted with `syscall.Mount()`, allowing process IDs to be isolated from those of the host operating system
   * `ps` command will now only show the container’s processes
 * A control group is set up with the custom function `cg()`
   * The arbitrary rule set up is to limit the max number of processes that the container can run to 30.
 This could be used to limit memory or CPU usage instead